GET HELP

 When the defect is safety-related, the law recognizes the urgency through the two-repair-attempt presumption path.
 For a Los Angeles driver dealing with braking failures, steering loss, stalling in traffic, or critical safety system malfunctions, the best internal expansion is California Lemon Law Qualifications Explained: When A Dangerous Vehicle Becomes A Legal Case.

-What a successful Lemon Law claim can deliver
+Potential remedies in a California Lemon Law claim

 Replacement or restitution, and you choose the refund if you want it